SevenShepherd/SevenShepherd.github.io/about.markdown

 - I reject the [Calvinist](https://sevenshepherd.github.io/ordo-salutis-reformed/) view of [limited atonement](https://sevenshepherd.github.io/limited-atonement/), just like St. Augustine, Luther, & Calvin before me.
 - I reject [Hyper-Calvinism (Supra.) & Orthodox Calvinism (Infra.)](https://sevenshepherd.github.io/election/#false_dichotomy) for either [Amyraldianism (Sub.)](https://sevenshepherd.github.io/ordo-salutis-amyraldian/) or Wesleyan foreknowledge view of [election](https://sevenshepherd.github.io/election/).
 Jesus died for the sins of the world (1 Jn 2:2).
-- I reject traditional arminianism as thrice [synergistic](https://carm.org/dictionary/synergism/).
+- I reject traditional Arminianism as thrice [synergistic](https://carm.org/dictionary/synergism/).
 They view regeneration, sanctification, and perseverance as a synergistic activity.
-- I reject the label [Lordship Salvation]() because they, sometimes, confuse "resulting" works for "includes" moving dangerously close to synergism.
+- I reject the label [Lordship Salvation]() because they, sometimes, confuse "resulting" works for "including," moving dangerously close to synergism.
 I reject it in favor of [**Sola Fide**](https://sevenshepherd.github.io/faith-alone/) &mdash; The original 500+ year old lordship position.
 - I reject ['80s Free Grace theology](https://sevenshepherd.github.io/repent/) because they reject sound scholarship, lexicon definitions, and the academic community on the meaning of [repentance](https://sevenshepherd.github.io/chuck-smith-repentance/) holding to a category mistake.
 They also altered the reformation doctrine of [faith alone](https://sevenshepherd.github.io/faith-alone/).
 - I reject the Sethite view of Gen 6:1-4 in favor of [Heiser's Divine Council Theory and Hybrid Offspring.](https://www.youtube.com/@DRMSH)
 - I reject Cessationism for Soft-cessationism or open but cautious continuationism.